-I hope that this Course Book will be helpful for you, whether you are one of our current or potential JD students, instructors, administrators, alumni, or benefactors, or anyone else who is interested in our JD program, our graduates, and our faculty.
+I hope that this Course Book will be helpful for current or potential JD students, instructors, administrators, alumni, benefactors, and anyone else who is interested in our JD program, our graduates, and our faculty.

 If you have any suggestions for improving the Course Book, I would be happy to receive them.